-I don’t know if you ever saw a photo and then just became curious to know more about the person on it.
-It was someone you had never heard of before, but, now that you do, you have developed a devoted admiration for her.
+I wonder if you ever saw the photo of someone and then just became curious to know more about this subject.
+It was someone you had never heard of before, but, now that you have, you have developed a devoted admiration for him or her.

 This is what happened to me and Jean Simmons.
 I saw two photos of her in my famous book Les Stars de Cinéma (I must have mentioned this book a dozen times on my blog) and was magnetized by her almost statuesque beauty.
 On these photos, she looked like a very serious lady, coming right out of a film noir.
 Because of that, I assumed she had a low sensual voice, a bit like Lauren Bacall for example.
 Well, that wasn’t exactly the case.
 Today, Jean Simmons is my third most favourite actress, which classifies her between Joan Fontaine and Margaret Lockwood.